Brazil Names Greek-flagged Tanker As Top Suspect In Oil Spills - UrduPoint

 Brazil Names Greek-flagged Tanker As Top Suspect In Oil Spills

-A Greek-flagged tanker is the main suspect in oil spills that have been appearing off the coast of Brazil for two months, the defense ministry said Friday
+A Greek-flagged tanker is the main suspect in oil spills that have been appearing along the coast of Brazil for two months, the defense ministry said Friday

 The oil began appearing in early September and has been seen along a 2,000-kilometer (1,200-mile) stretch of the northeastern Atlantic coast.